binaryage/asepsis/readme.md

 Note: for installing debug version which is more verbose in Console.app use `rake build_debug` instead of `rake build`.
 Also you may then run `rake debug_test` to check if asepsis works as expected.

+Note: before `rake build` you might need to `open Asepsis.xcodeproj` once in Xcode.
+For some reason the xcodebuild hangs without that.

 ### Uninstallation

     asepsisctl uninstall